 South Indian food, has got so much to it that the world needs to know.
 Every traditional South Indian food has some health benefit to offer, and care was taken to cater to every need.
 Special foods are given when a girl child attains puberty, during pregnancy and lactation.

-Similarily the new born child’s food needs are taken care of at every stage of its growth.
+Similarly, the newborn child’s food needs are taken care of at every stage of its growth.
 There are foods for every festival, every event and there was some significance in everything.
 And there wasn’t any written rule, but everyone seems to know when what has to be done.

-No where in the world will you find such a huge collection of greens, as in South India.
+Nowhere in the world will you find such a huge collection of greens, as in South India.
 The Country vegetables available here have so many health benefits.
-All the so called super healthy foods like coconut oil, seasame oil, turmeric to name a few are being used here from time immemorial.
+All the so-called super healthy foods like coconut oil, sesame oil, turmeric to name a few are being used here from time immemorial.

 There are also quite a few varieties of millets that form part of the routine food.
 The advent of foods from other cuisines have made our own people move away from these goodnesses of life.
 Hence the need for a separate detailed post on South Indian food.